bitpaint/Gource-Tools/README.md

 1. Selection of one or more repositories
 2. Configuration of a default render profile (optional)
+3. Configuration of a render profile (the application's default profile is pre-selected).
-3. Customization of metadata (name, description)
+4. Customization of metadata (name, description)

 ### 3. Gource Configuration